The Tax Law Has Changed

 What You Need to Do

-If you don't have a TIN, you need one.
-You can register at:
+If you don't have a Tax ID, you need one.
+Register at:

 Step 2: Track Your Income

-You need records of all income received in 2025 (if applicable) and 2026.
+You need records of all income received.
 This includes:

 Step 3: Identify Your Deductions